pkarsy/AutomaticSchoolBellTimer/README.md

 ```sh
 backlog sleep 0; restart 1;
 ```
-the module draws more current but the current is generally small and cost savings do not apply.
+the module draws more current but the current is generally very small.
 (40mA vs 70mA on loli32 lite).

 ### How to power OFF the ESP32
 Unplug the USB charger.
-The ON/OFF button as we have seen, only disables the output of the SSR or Relay.
+The ON/OFF button as we have seen, only disables the output of the Relay.

 ### How to disable the bell by software.
-**DONT DO IT.** the idea for this Timer is to be used by any person/teacher in the school.
+**DONT DO IT.** the idea for this Timer is to be used by anyone from the staff.
 Use the ON/OFF button for this task.
 If you really insist on doing this by software, set the duration to 0.
-But then the ON/OFF button will not work, and the timer seems to be broken to the other users.
+The ON/OFF button will not have any effect of course if duration==0.

 ### More than 1 timetable/bells
 in autoexec.be we can